Vampyros Lesbos: Production

-Vampyros Lesbos was filmed in Turkey between June 1 and July 10, 1970.
-Franco applied film devices that were used in his previous film such as long strip club sequences and female protagonists while the lesbian subtext was more prominent in this film than any previous work.
-The music score also differs from the jazz soundtracks of his previous films with a more psychedelic music influenced soundtrack.
+Vampyros Lesbos was filmed in Turkey between 1 June and 10 July 1970.
+While Franco used several film devices from his previous film, such as long strip club sequences and female protagonists, the lesbian subtext was more prominent in this film than in any of his previous work.
+The music score also differs from the jazz soundtracks of his previous films with a more psychedelic music-influenced soundtrack.
 The soundtrack was composed by Manfred Hübler, Siegfried Schwab and Jesús Franco who credited himself under the alias of David Khune.
-The film went under several titles before being released as Vampyros Lesbos including 'Das Mal des Vampirs (Evil of the Vampires) and Im Zeichen der Vampire (Mark of the Vampire).
-Less than a month after finishing production on Vampyros Lesbos, Franco began working on his next film She Killed in Ecstasy (1971).
+The film went under several titles before being released as Vampyros Lesbos including Das Mal des Vampirs (Evil of the Vampires) and Im Zeichen der Vampire (Mark of the Vampire).
+Less than a month after finishing production on Vampyros Lesbos, Franco began working on his next film, She Killed in Ecstasy (1971).

 Release

-Vampyros Lesbos was released in July 15, 1971, in Germany and in Spain in 1973 where it was a popular with audiences in Europe.
-The film was released on DVD by Synapse Video on January 4, 2000.
-Image Entertainment released the film on December 27, 2000, on DVD.
-It was released as a set by Severin Films in 2015 containing a high definition blu ray and a DVD with a Spanish bootleg of the film.
+Vampyros Lesbos was released on July 15, 1971, in Germany and in Spain in 1973 where it was a popular with audiences in Europe.
+The film was released on DVD by Synapse Video on 4 January 2000.
+Image Entertainment released the film on 27 December 2000 on DVD.
+It was released as a set by Severin Films in 2015 containing a high-definition Blu-ray and a DVD with a Spanish bootleg of the film.

 A remake of Vampyros Lesbos directed by Matthew Saliba was released in 2008.
 The film follows the story of Franco's film.